AckerlyXu/heima/articles/cloud-services/cloud-services-how-to-manage-portal.md

 **Does a swap incur downtime for my application?
 How should I handle it?**

 As described in the last section, a deployment swap is typically very fast since it is just a configuration change in the Azure load balancer.
 In some cases, however, it can take ten or more seconds and result in transient connection failures.
-To limit impact to your customers, consider implementing [client retry logic](../best-practices-retry-general.md).

 ## How to: Link a resource to a cloud service